Director: Sharon M. Antonucci, PhD CCC-SLP

-Research volunteers with stroke or brain injury are invited to be part of the registry, and we recruit such people from rehabilitation hospitals and clinics in Philadelphia and surrounding areas.
-Information of research volunteers in the registry is kept confidential following federal Health Insurance Portability and Accountability Act (HIPAA) guidelines.
-Research projects that use the registry are conducted with Institutional Review Board oversight to maintain the highest standards of research ethics.
+Information of research participants in the Registry is kept confidential following federal Health Insurance Portability and Accountability Act (HIPAA) guidelines.
+Research projects that use the Registry are conducted with Institutional Review Board oversight to maintain the highest standard of research ethics.

-Research volunteers in the MRRI Registry are approached by the labs at MRRI based on the particular scientific goals of each study.
-The registry is available as a source of local participants for researchers who are approved to engage in collaborative research with MRRI Investigators.
+The MRRI Research Registry is available as a source of local participants for researchers who are approved to engage in collaborative research with MRRI Institute Scientists.

-If you are interested in participating in the MRRI Research Volunteer Registry, please contact a Registry team member to learn more about signing up.
+If you are interested in being a part of the MRRI Research Registry, please contact a Registry team member to learn more about signing up.